27027 SR 56, Wesley Chapel, FL 33544

 - Paw butter application

-- Mani/pedi with wide color selection
+- Mani/Pedi with wide color selection

 - Spa packages

-In addition to the obvious cosmetic improvements, grooming also helps maintain cleanliness of genital areas, prevents matting, and decreases the likelihood of your pet developing a wide array of skin conditions and allergies.
+In addition to the obvious cosmetic improvements, grooming also helps maintain the cleanliness of genital areas, prevents matting, and decreases the likelihood of your pet developing a wide array of skin conditions and allergies.

 We recommend you have your pet groomed every 4-6 weeks, depending on lifestyle, age, and coat.
 Pets will need an updated rabies vaccine prior to their grooming appointment.

 Meet Bonnie, Our Groomer